zeh-almeida/mublog/src/pages/en-us/posts/turing_machines.md

 `The Head` of the machine is able to move between each and every cell of the `Tape`, in any direction but only once cell at a time.

-Once the `head` enters a cell, it scans its content and based on the `Alphabet` definition it will move itself to another cell or write another symbol in the current cell.
+Once the `Head` enters a cell, it scans its content and based on the `Alphabet` definition it will move itself to another cell or write another symbol in the current cell.

 This is analogous to how modern-day [CPUs work](https://en.wikipedia.org/wiki/Instruction_cycle).